nmfs-ost/noaa-fit-resources/_posts/2019-06-23-code-documentation.md

 Every software tool requires documentation, and good documentation can make the difference between someone using your code and no one using your code.
-Moreso, good documentation can greatly reduce the amount of issues/questions you have to answer directly from users, saving the developer time.
+Thorough documentation can greatly reduce the amount of issues/questions you have to answer directly from users, saving the developer time.
 In general, the more documentation and guidance you can provide via written or online resources, the better.
-However, at bare minimum, there are three key types of documentation any software should
+However, at a bare minimum, there are three key types of documentation any software should
 have: *code reference*, *user manuals*, and *examples.* Each of these types of documentation is described below, along with links to resources